 what is bitrot?

-bitrot is a nebulous umbrella. bitrot is not unique. bitrot is one of many projects encouraging and enabling a richer and more fulfilling digital lifestyle. bitrot advocates for a decentralised, personal, pro-community, not-for-profit internet. bitrot publishes materials that enable anyone to forge their own path on the information superhighway. bitrot extracts the nutrients from digital decay.
+bitrot is one of many projects encouraging and enabling a richer and more fulfilling digital lifestyle. bitrot advocates for a personal, decentralised, pro-community, not-for-profit internet. bitrot publishes materials that enable anyone to forge their own path on the information superhighway. bitrot facilitates events that enrich offline life for those in the community. bitrot extracts the nutrients from digital decay.

 why is it called bitrot?